6165-MSET-CuttleFish/6165-Homography/README.md

 In our case, we want to take an image from our camera and warp it onto the plane of the field so we can extract coordinates of objects in the real world.
 This allows us to take pixel coordinates on the image and convert them into real-world coordinates.

-More info on how homography works here: https://docs.opencv.org/4.x/d9/dab/tutorial_homography.html
+More info on how homography works here: [OpenCV Docs](https://docs.opencv.org/4.x/d9/dab/tutorial_homography.html)

 ## Our process
 There are really only two main steps: